px39n/adjustment_pipeline/README.md

 # Fast startup:
 There are three steps to handle it

-1. I have finished 13 examples question and put it into Template_xxx mlx, which corresponding the exercises in courses.
-Copy the code following the instruction.
+1. There are 13 examples in Template_xxx mlx, which are corresponding to the exercises in courses.
+Just copy the code following the instruction.
 And you will have a insight about how this work.

 2. Download a software called Obsidian.
 Open the adjustment File with obsidian, Click LST_Example_Code file.